PaulKinlan/paul.kinlan.me/content/2026-07-01-introducing-ua-tracer.md

 | `/r/{id}/module-ran.gif` | a runtime beacon in an ES module | the UA **executed an ES module** |
 | `/r/{id}/timing` | a `POST` of `performance.getEntriesByType('resource')` | a real engine ran and produced a client-side waterfall |

 A plain downloader (think `curl`) fetches the HTML and stops.
 A CSS-aware fetcher additionally hits `css-bg.png` and `css-font.woff2`.
 A UA that parses the manifest reaches `manifest-icon.png`.
-Social unfurlers (Twitterbot, facebookexternalhit, Discordbot) fetch the social-card image. **Only** a user agent that runs JavaScript will ever touch `js-ran.gif` or post to `/timing`.
-That contrast is the whole point.
+Social unfurlers (Twitterbot, Discordbot etc) fetch the social-card image. **Only** a user agent that runs JavaScript will ever touch `js-ran.gif` or post to `/timing`.

 ## What a trace looks like